sunnyaws1984/google_adk/adk_projects/sessions_state_agent/README.md

 This directory contains a basic stateful session example that demonstrates:

 - Creating a session with user preferences
-- Using template variables to access session state in agent instructions
+- Using variables to access session state in agent instructions
 - Running the agent with a session to maintain context

 The example uses a simple question-answering agent that responds based on stored user information in the session state.